Updated: Jan 10

 To which I replied: “If you ever become a legitimate entrepreneur, you’ll discover a party called an accredited investor.
 Beyond those people, there are firms that manage immense assets for very wealthy entities, or huge volumes of less wealthy entities.
 Those are professional investors.
 They’ve got a lot more at risk than you do as a single human being of humble means.
 So they employ talented people and algorithms to understand the markets much better than any amateur.”

-The proud professor skulked away into the shadows as rapidly as the interbellum democratic socialists of Britain and France whose disarmament and pacifist policies rolled out Adolph Hitler’s red carpet to blitzkrieg.
+The proud professor skulked away into the shadows as rapidly as the interbellum democratic socialists of Britain and France whose pacifist (disarmament) policies rolled out Adolph Hitler’s red carpet to blitzkrieg.
 We should never underestimate the strength of confirmation bias, and the chasm between academia and the real world.

 As for my young software engineer, it was a joy to give a lesson in innovation to such a hopeful young professional.
 In STEM programs, most educators cram so much technical knowledge into the heads of their students, they often neglect the kind of eternal knowledge that Alvarism curates.